Reviews, Paradigms & News

 The first levels of sociobiology thinking pointed us in some useful directions about human behavior a few years ago, but we need to go now beyond noting that we have some dangerous and interesting tendencies and we need to understand our definitely patterned instinctive behavior as people and we need to grow in both our intellectual strength and in moral enlightenment in ways that can be anchored in a full understanding of sociobiology and of human nature in its most dangerous forms.

-That is not a hypothetical or theoretical concern.
+That is not a hypothetical or theoretical or future area of concern.

 Look at what is actually happening around us right now.

-We have more than 130 ethnic and tribal wars going on in the world today.
-We also have tribal anger and instinct fueled inter group conflicts happening to us in our own country right now in very real ways.
+We have more than 130 very real ethnic and tribal wars going on in the world today.
+We also have tribal anger and instinct fueled inter group conflicts and anger happening to us in our own country right now in very real ways.

-We all have the potential to sin and we all have the potential to be saints — and we need to get intellectual control over those processes because we will be at huge risk and we will be damaged if we do not do exactly that and do it well.
+We clearly all have the potential to sin and we also all have the potential to be saints — so we need to get intellectual control over both of those processes because we will be at huge risk and we will be damaged if we do not do exactly that and do it both quickly and well.
+We have a dozen key and relevant inter group related instincts.
+We need to channel them to good directions.

 We need the functional science of us dealing with us to be as strong as the science that we use now for building lasers and for producing RNA enabled vaccines and in creating new species of animals or plants or chemical compositions.